-The paper is structured as follows: In section \ref{sec:Magneticum} we describe the state of the art hydrodynamical cosmological simulation suite \textit{Magneticum} on which we base our analysis.
-In section \ref{sec:SSPs} we describe the methodology we used to constrain the XRB population within the stellar component of cosmological simulations and a novel approach to estimate linear SFRs for simple stellar populations.
-In chapter \ref{sec:Phox} we describe the process to generate photons from X-ray emitting sources in the simulations using the virtual photon simulator \phox{}.
-In section \ref{sec:Results} we show our results regarding the reconstruction of known XRB and hot gas scaling relations as well as proper spatial distribution of the two XRB types in the galactic field.
-In section \ref{sec:Counts} we compare average count ratios of different contributors to galactic X-ray emission and their relative contribution to the total X-ray emission.
-In section \ref{sec:Discussion} we put our findings into context with our methodology and constructed dataset by highlighting caveats and uncertainties.
-Finally we summarize our findings in section \ref{sec:Conclusions}.
+The paper is structured as follows: In Sect. \ref{sec:Magneticum} we describe the state-of-the-art hydrodynamical cosmological simulation suite Magneticum, on which we base our analysis.
+In Sect. \ref{sec:SSPs} we describe the methodology we used to constrain the XRB population within the stellar component of cosmological simulations and a novel approach to estimate linear SFRs for simple stellar populations (SSPs).
+In Sect. \ref{sec:Phox} we describe the process for generating photons from X-ray-emitting sources in the simulations using the virtual photon simulator \phox{}.
+In Sect. \ref{sec:Results} we show our results regarding the reconstruction of known XRB and hot gas scaling relations as well as a proper spatial distribution of the two XRB types in the galactic field.
+In Sect. \ref{sec:Counts} we compare average count ratios of different contributors to galactic X-ray emission and their relative contribution to the total X-ray emission.
+In Sect. \ref{sec:Discussion} we put our findings into context with our methodology and constructed data set by highlighting caveats and uncertainties.
+Finally, we summarize our findings in Sect. \ref{sec:Conclusions}.